Pyrdacor/Ambermoon/FileSpecs/Maps3D.md

 On the automap there are symbols for specific objects on the map like doors, riddlemouths, levers, teleporters, etc.

-The following list only contains those where the associated value is verified inside the data.
-If the graphic indices match these values is not verified yet.
+The following list only contains those that are used for walls in the Ambermoon data files.
+For a complete list see [AutomapTypes](AutomapTypes.md).

 Value | Name
 ----|----